Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Methods

 For the simulations of the null hypothesis, required to assess the statistical significance of the injected periodic signals (see \S~\ref{2.3periodicity detection}), the simulations include only DRW variability, as outlined in the steps above.
 To simulate binary signals, we then add periodic variability.
 We inject two types of periodic signals, sinusoidal and sawtooth, in the following form:

 and

 where A is the amplitude in magnitude, $\phi_0$ is the phase, and P is the period.
 The sawtooth waveform is characterised by an asymmetric sharp rise and linear decrease.

 For the injected periodic signals, we explore a broad but realistic parameter space.
 In particular, for the periodic signals we draw parameters from uniform distributions, from the following range of values:\\ $\bullet$ Amplitude A: [0, 0.5)\\ $\bullet$ Period P: [0, $P_{\rm max}$]\\ $\bullet$ Phase $\phi_0$: [0, 2$\pi$).\\ Here $P_{\rm max}$ is the maximum period we can probe in each lightcurve, defined by its baseline so that at least 1.5 cycles of periodicity are observed as in \cite{Charisi2016}.
-That is, $P_{\rm max}=T_{\mathrm{data}}/1.5$, where $T_{\mathrm{data}}$ is the baseline of the lightcurve.
-Since we randomly draw the parameters for each lightcurve and the baselines vary, the high end of the period distribution is not as well-sampled.
+That is, $P_{\rm max}=T_{\mathrm{data}}/1.5$, where $T_{\mathrm{data}}$ is the baseline of the respective PTF lightcurve.\footnote{Based on the requirement of observing 1.5 cycles within the data, in the LSST-like lightcurves, we could have explored longer periods.
+However, we chose to explore the same periods as in the PTF-like data to isolate the effect of observing more cycles.} Since we randomly draw the parameters for each lightcurve and the baselines vary, the high end of the period distribution is not as well-sampled.